Russia, European powers agree to draft Ukraine peace plan

 – ‘Russia cannot redraw the map’ –

 On Friday, US Vice President Joe Biden said Ukraine was battling for survival in the face of escalating Russian military involvement.

 “We, the US and Europe as a whole, have to stand with Ukraine at this moment,” Biden said in Brussels.

 “Russia cannot be allowed to redraw the map of Europe.

 “President Putin continues to call for new peace plans as his troops roll through the Ukrainian countryside, and he absolutely ignores every agreement his country has signed in the past,” Biden added.

 The West and Kiev accuse the Kremlin of sending troops and sophisticated weapons across the border to bolster separatists in Ukraine.
 Moscow has insisted it is not a party to the conflict.

 Observers have warned that if the United States gets involved militarily the regional conflict could reach a dangerous new stage and become a proxy war between Russia and the West.

 Russia is already under heavy Western sanctions over its alleged actions in Ukraine, and European Union officials said Thursday that the bloc would blacklist more Russian individuals.

-The sanctions already in place along with low oil prices have dealt a blow to Russia's economy but have failed to force Putin to change tack over Ukraine.
+The sanctions already in place, combined with tumbling oil prices, have dealt a blow to Russia’s economy but have failed to force Putin to change tack over Ukraine.